NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h2> Don't be too harsh on us just yet...  🛠️</h2>

-The project is complete and the code is available in this repo, but certain parts still need to be cleaned and enhanced.
+The project is done with code available in repo, but certain parts still need to be cleaned and enhanced.

 Our dashboard video demo available [here](https://drive.google.com/file/d/1v8VPUzXmcHHPwnnUjC3OO-MOWdK4WD4C/view?usp=drive_link).
 Feel free to check it out!
 Stay tuned folks! ✌️